LIFEHUBBER

 OpenAI plans to expand ChatGPT ads

-OpenAI says it plans to expand its ChatGPT ads pilot to more countries, including the United Kingdom, Mexico, Brazil, Japan, and South Korea in the coming weeks.
+OpenAI said at launch that it planned to expand its ChatGPT ads pilot to more countries, including the United Kingdom, Mexico, Brazil, Japan, and South Korea in the following weeks.

 The pilot began with logged-in adult users on Free and Go tiers in the United States.
 OpenAI says Plus, Pro, Business, Enterprise, and Education tiers will not have ads in the pilot.